Mutual Mentoring Grant Program

 Eligibility

 We welcome proposals from full-time Rutgers faculty on continuing appointments.
 We strongly recommend individuals interested in submitting a team and/or individual grant attend an information session on preparing a complete proposal.
-Two sessions will be offered in February.

 Evaluation Criteria